 The time at the summit was a wind-swept blur.
 My first inclination was to cry with relief but I was immediately swept up in a frenzy of activity.
 I boogied with my friends for last segment of our “dance to the summit” video series.
 I posed for the obligatory photos in front of the official sign.
 I flew a kite.

 According to Wikipedia, only 40% of those who attempt to climb Kilimanjaro actually reach the summit.
 On March 8th, in honor of International Women’s Day, all 28 of the women in my group reached the summit, a 100% success rate.

 Then, with blue lips and burning cold hands, my fellow hikers and I were directed to descend.
 Our mental fortitude had been exhausted on the ascent but we still had almost 8 more hours of hiking to do that day.
 First we dragged ourselves back down to base camp for some food and a nap and then we retreated farther to our final camp on the mountain.

 Some say God created the earth in one week, but on Kilimanjaro I saw the full spectrum of evolution on earth within the space of a single day.
-First came the artic desert of a glacier, that moonscape of a world where no life existed.
-In time vegetation began to crop up: simple organisms of lichen and mosses on giant boulders that were spewed out long ago when Kilimanjaro was an active volcano.
-Then there were scraggly plants and desiccated bushes, allowing for some vestige of cover during trailside pit-stops.
-Gradually the plants grew higher until there were trees standing taller than me.
-Life forms became gradually more complex and varied until, with dusk, I found myself in a true rainforest.
-I could actually taste in the air the abundance of life it supported.
+At dawn on the summit was the arctic desert of a glacier- that moonscape of a world where no life existed.
+Back at base camp, vegetation began to crop up- simple organisms of lichen and mosses covered giant boulders that were spewed out long ago when Kilimanjaro was an active volcano.
+On further descent there were scraggly plants and desiccated bushes allowing for some vestige of cover during trailside pit-stops.
+Gradually, the plants grew higher until there were trees standing taller than me.
+Life forms became gradually more complex and varied until, with dusk, I found myself in a true rainforest hearing the calls of birds and monkeys crashing through trees.
+When I breathed the air I could actually taste the abundance of life it supported.
 I doubt I’ll ever witness such an incredible transformation again.